This blog is about the “big” Recovery, ‘recovery’ in the biggest sense of that word — recovery of self, recovery of who I was always meant to be.

-I am a former mental health therapist with a graduate education who, a few years ago, I found myself on a medical leave from a stressful job.
-That leave turned into an extended time away as I dealt with the reality of my mental health problems — a diagnosis of a Dissociative Disorder (DDNOS – Dissociative Disorder not otherwise specified) and PTSD (post-traumatic stress disorder).
-My mental health issues are rooted in a history of chronic childhood trauma in my family or origin.
+I am a former mental health therapist with a graduate education who, a few years ago, found myself on a medical leave from my stressful job.
+That leave turned into an extended time away as I dealt with — and still deal with — the reality of my own mental health problems.
+I have a recent diagnosis of a Dissociative Disorder (DDNOS – Dissociative Disorder not otherwise specified) and PTSD (post-traumatic stress disorder).
+My mental health issues are rooted in a history of chronic, unacknowledged childhood trauma in my family of origin.

 In the time since first being treated for these issues, I also came head-to-head with some other problems.
 I had financial issues and declared bankruptcy.
 I also recognized a budding issue with alcohol and decided to become sober.
 I write about those things — and other deeply personal struggles — in this blog, too.
 This blog is about my healing but it’s about more than that: it’s about my journey of recovery of my true self.

-My home for the past eighteen months has been a tiny log-cabin like dwelling on a gravel road in the forest.
+My home for the past couple of years until recently has been a tiny log-cabin like dwelling on a gravel road in the forest.
 The forest and being surrounded by nature has aided my healing and I write about that here as well.
 In addition to lots of psychotherapy sessions, writing and all forms of creative self-expression have become important vehicles for my healing — my return to my self — and you’ll find blog posts about those things here, too.

 I am so grateful to have your company on my road back to me, and on my eventual journey of creating a resource for healing for others.